swallowcamel/nancywiki/Hosting-nancy-with-asp.net.md

       </system.webServer>
     </location>

-Note that your models will still respond to the full path including the location, ie ["/nancy/.."]
+Note that your modules will still respond to the full path including the location, ie ["/nancy/.."]